Feta: Naming

-For many consumers, the word feta is a generic term for a white, crumbly cheese aged in brine.
+For many consumers outside Greece, the word feta is a generic term for a white, crumbly cheese aged in brine.
 Production of the cheese first began in the Eastern Mediterranean and around the Black Sea.
 Over time, production expanded to countries including Denmark, France, Germany, Italy, the United Kingdom and the United States, often partly or wholly of cow milk, and is (or was) sometimes also called feta.
 In the United States, most cheese sold under the name feta is American and made from cow milk.